...

 Potential Side Effects Of Finasteride Use

 Each person metabolizes medications differently and therefore has a different risk/benefit profile.
-Scheduling a consultation with a licensed physician at Invigor Medical provides an opportunity to discuss how your diet, supplement intake, medications, medical conditions, and medical history can increase or decrease your risk of side effects from finasteride.
+Scheduling a consultation with a licensed physician at Invigor Medical provides an opportunity to discuss how your diet, supplement intake, medications, medical conditions, and medical history can increase or decrease your risk of side effects from finasteride for hair loss.

 Warnings And Precautions